ahettlin/angular-cli-workshop/exercises/Exercise-1.md

 // The @Component decorator indicates that this class represents a component and allows us to provide required configuration.
 @Component({
-  selector: 'app-root', // Declares the HTML element that will construct an instance of this component.
-You can see where it's referenced in index.html inside the body tag
+  // Declares the HTML element that will construct an instance of this component.
+  // You can see where it's referenced in index.html inside the body tag
+  selector: 'app-root',

   templateUrl: './app.component.html', // Configures the path to the markup file for this component.
   styleUrls: ['./app.component.scss'] // Configures the path(s) to the stylesheets for this component.
 })
 export class AppComponent {
     // Inside the component, you are free to provide whatever variables, functions, etc that you like.
-Anything that is marked public is accessible on the template.
+	// Anything that is marked public is accessible on the template.

-    // This is a public class variable.
-See if you find where it is referenced in the template to display the app name. title = 'angular-todo-list';
+    // This is a public class variable (variables without visibility declarations are public by default).
+	// See if you find where it is referenced in the template to display the app name. title = 'angular-todo-list';
 }
 ```

 > **A note on naming conventions**: Angular has a set of [naming conventions](https://angular.io/guide/styleguide#symbols-and-file-names) that the CLI uses when creating new source files.
 It is recommended that you follow the same conventions when manually creating files yourself.
-For this workshop, we will be utilizing the CLI as much as possible, so this shouldn't be much of a concern.
+For this workshop, we will be utilizing the CLI as much as possible, so this shouldn't be a concern.

 ## Conclusion